There are two fairly gross hacks needed to make this go. One is a

 There are (at least) five other forms of non-local exits

-, and next
+return, break, and next

-command in the browser
+Q command in the browser

-or sending a user signal
+quit or sending a user signal

-Should we have a class throwable
+Should we have a class throwable that is a superclass of

-and can be used to implement all non-local exits?
+exception and can be used to implement all non-local exits?

 Doing this could have the benefit of cleaning up some mechanisms we

 currently have.
-For example, we could define a class exit
+For example, we could define a class exit with a

 constructor of the same name that takes the same three arguments as

-and define q
+q and define q as

-would be the actual read-eval-print loop.
+Here repl would be the actual read-eval-print loop.
 The outer

 exception handler is intended to be be as fail-safe as possible since

-the next stop would have to be an exit from mainloop
+the next stop would have to be an exit from mainloop.

 [This is too simplistic even for the current level of concurrency we have and certainly would not work with threads, but the point is we could get clearer semantics for the shutdown process if we do things this way.
 At the moment, if you cancel a quit things don't seem to go back quite to normal.]